tokens-studio/sd-transforms/README.md

 sd.buildAllPlatforms();
 ```

-> Note: make sure to choose either the full transformGroup, **OR** its separate transforms, so you can adjust or add your own.
+> Note: make sure to choose either the full transformGroup, **OR** its separate transforms so you can adjust or add your own.
 > [Combining a transformGroup with a transforms array can give unexpected results](https://github.com/amzn/style-dictionary/issues/813).